 - Periodicals - Thousands of full-text journal articles are available online through the library’s databases.

 - Reserve Materials - Books, articles, and videos assigned for specific courses are placed on reserve by instructors for limited circulation periods.
 These materials are located at the circulation desk.
 An ID is required to check out reserve materials.

 - Replacement Fees - Actual replacement costs are charged for lost or damaged items.
-The minimum replacement fee for out-of-print books is $50.00 and $100 for videotapes and DVDs that are no longer in production.
+The minimum replacement fee for out-of-print books is $50.00 and $100 for DVDs that are no longer in production.

 If materials are found after they've been paid for, the borrower must present the material and the receipt to the library.
 The Business Office will be notified to request reimbursement from the Virginia State Treasurer.
 Payments for lost materials are non-refundable after 30 days.

 - Unpaid Bills - Students who owe money to the library for unreturned materials will have their grades blocked and will not receive transcripts.
 Students will not be permitted to register for classes or check out additional library materials until they have met all financial obligations to the library.
 Note: Invoices for unreturned materials are turned over to the Business Office for collection through the Set-Off Debt Collection Program of the Virginia Department of Taxation.

 Librarians provide library orientation for new students, informal one-on-one and point-of-use instruction, course-related instruction, and telephone and e-mail instruction.
 Online guides on the library website cover recommended information resources and effective search strategies.

 The library staff is available at all times to assist students with their library research or other information needs.
 Please do not hesitate to ask for assistance at any time.

 Books and periodical articles, which are not available in the WCC Library, may often be obtained from another library for students to use.
 Please see a librarian for details on interlibrary loan services.
 An ID is required to check out materials on interlibrary loan.